Uni-Wave/Technical_test_Jessy_Nisas/Answers.md

 - How do you structure the root of your `Assets` folder?

-To structure the Assets folder, I create these folders : Mesh3D, Plugins, Prefabs, Scripts, Textures, UI (or UI in Textures), Videos.
+To structure the Assets folder, I create these folders : Materials, Mesh3D, Plugins, Prefabs, Scenes, Scripts, Textures, UI (or UI in Textures), Videos.

 - Bonus: What plugins do you recommend to get started on a large Unity3D project and why?

 I recommend the ITween plugin for create a simple and cool animations with curves.
 This plugin it's optimized for mobile game and can also be used in the UI.
+I recommend the TextMeshPro plugin too.